ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 $ podman-compose --verbose down #Stopping
 # -- Edit the compose and repeat^ --

-# When done - dont run the stop command just:
+# When done - on Linux:

-$ sudo sysctl -w  net.ipv4.ip_unprivileged_port_start=1024
+$ sudo sysctl -w  net.ipv4.ip_unprivileged_port_start=1024 # Skip if not on Linux
 ```

 ### Automating (Linux)

-To automate this process after reboot is a little more tricky, but this is the desirable setup for any server: things happen, computers crash and shutdown.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To automate this process after reboot is a little more tricky, but this is the desirable setup for any server: *things happen*, computers crash and shutdown.
 Its best to make sure everything is easy to get back up again.
-This setup does have lower unprivileged ports on boot so a very specifically timed attack could start a user process on a privileged port before I set it back to 1024.
-Adding linux capabilities in the compose didn't work so we will have automate this configuration.
-Adjust this linux system configuration section for your own needs:
+This setup does have lower unprivileged ports on boot so a very specifically *timed attack* could start a user process on a privileged port before I set it back to 1024.
+Adding [Linux capabilities](https://en.wikipedia.org/wiki/Capability-based_security) in the compose didn't work so we will have automate this configuration.
+Adjust this system configuration automation section for your own needs:

 <br/>